Tales from the Darkside: Opening and closing sequences

 In the vein of previous anthology series The Twilight Zone and The Outer Limits, each episode opens with a montage and an unseen narrator.
 Several bucolic scenes are shown, followed by a slow pan through a forest filled with barren trees, which in turn yields to a fence-lined path through a meadow.
 This last shot fades into a black-and-white negative image as the series title appears.

 Man lives in the sunlit world of what he believes to be reality.
 But ... there is, unseen by most, an underworld ... a place that is just as real, but not as brightly lit.
 A darkside.

 The closing credits are displayed against the final, negative image of the opening.

 The darkside is always there, waiting for us to enter, waiting to enter us.
 Until next time, try to enjoy the daylight.

 The narration is performed by Paul Sparer, and was written by Romero.
-The opening and closing themes are performed by Donald Rubinstein, who co-wrote the music with Erica Lindsay.

-The entire opening sequence of the show was filmed outside of Pittsburgh, Pennsylvania, not far from where George Romero filmed most of his movies in the 70s and early 80s.
+The entire opening sequence of the show was filmed outside of Pittsburgh, Pennsylvania, not far from where George Romero filmed most of his movies in the 1970s and early 1980s.
 Romero was familiar with the area because he had lived there for many years and scouted numerous filming locations when he went into producing the Tales From the Darkside TV series.
 The bridge location used to be called Deihls Bridge, but is now known as Turner's Bridge.
 Some of the forest footage and the creek flowing over the rocks was filmed in Clear Creek State Forest just north of Pittsburgh.
-Other filming locations such as the farm, the fields, and the road with the old wooden fence were filmed in or around Boswell, PA and Ligonier, PA.
+Other filming locations such as the farm, the fields, and the road with the old wooden fence were filmed in or around Boswell, Pennsylvania, and Ligonier, Pennsylvania.
 However, much of that area has changed dramatically since the opening was shot in 1983.